-We introduce our results as they relate to each of our three questions, and discuss our main findings.
+We introduce our results in the context of each of our three questions, and discuss our main findings.

 1. How does our proposed framework compare to alternative pretraining and online RL approaches with limited online interaction from the target task?